schipholgroup/takeoff/docs/_deployment-steps/deploy_to_kubernetes.md

  secret containing the Docker registry credentials is always called "acr-auth".
 Also can create a Kubernetes secret of any secrets available in your cloud vault that match the application name.
 This Kubernetes secret will be given the name:
 {application_name}-secret.
 All cloud vault secrets will be stored in a key-value form in this single Kubernetes Secret.
-If any of the Kubernetes resources already exists, this step will update them where appropriate.
-An update is done forcefully, using replace.
-This means that the existing pod is removed, and a new one replaces it with the correct config.
-The reason for this behaviour is that it makes it possible to update a resource on Kubernetes with a new image, even if that image has the same tag as previously configured.
+If any of the Kubernetes resources already exists, this step will update them where appropriate (similar to what the `kubectl apply -f` command will do.
+In some cases, you may wish to restart a Kubernetes resource, even if the Kubernetes yaml configuration has not changed.
+An example of this is if you build a new Docker image, with the same tag.
+The default Kubernetes behaviour is to not restart the resource.
+Takeoff allows you to override this behaviour if so desired.

 This task is usually used in combination with [Build Docker Image](build-docker-image) (assuming your Kubernetes config references the image that is built)